pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ### Enable cross-zone load balancing for the LoadBalancer of the TiDB service

-Due to an [issue](https://github.com/kubernetes/kubernetes/issues/82595) of AWS Network Load Balancer (NLB), the NLB created for the TiDB service cannot enable cross-zone load balancing.
+Due to an [issue](https://github.com/kubernetes/kubernetes/issues/82595) of AWS Network Load Balancer (NLB), the NLB created for the TiDB service cannot automatically enable cross-zone load balancing.
 You can manually enable it by taking the following steps:

 1. Get the name of the NLB created for the TiDB service: